Dower Rights: What You Need To Know

 Tap Into Equity

-The History Of Dower Rights1
+The History Of Dower Rights

 The purpose of the dower rights was to help a widow support herself if her husband passed away.
 Dower rights were also seen as being in the public interest.
 They prevented widows from becoming dependent on government services.

 The problem with dower and curtesy is that they each provide benefits to just one gender, and the federal government now prohibits discrimination on the basis of sex.
 As a result, nearly all states have eliminated their dower rights laws in favor of other estate laws.
-Those states that still use dower rights have adapted their statutes to apply to all spouses, rather than just wives.
-The most recent state to eliminate its dower rights was Michigan, which abolished the statute effective 2017.

-How Do Dower Rights Work?2
+How Do Dower Rights Work?

 Duration Of Dower Rights